kanisterio/kanister/docs/tooling.rst

 .. code-block:: bash

   # If necessary you can override the secrets, profile, config-maps, options etc obtained from the parent ActionSet
-  $ kanctl perform --action restore --from backup-9gtmp --namespace kanister actionset restore-backup-9gtmp-4p6mc created
+  $ kanctl create actionset --action restore --from backup-9gtmp --namespace kanister actionset restore-backup-9gtmp-4p6mc created

   # View the progress of the ActionSet